lingdoc/constraints-endure-linguistics/README.md

 The 3D spatial mixed models use the `gpboost` library's Gaussian Process and mixed-effects modes to handle language isolate variance structures.
 The tree-boosting functionality is not used in these models.

 ### Dependencies
 Install the required packages using the pinned project requirements file.
-This process automatically downloads the `pykdensity` engine from our centralized repository to handle data auditing tasks:
+This process automatically downloads the [`pykdensity` package](https://github.com/lingdoc/pykdensity) to handle the auditing of data connectivity:
 ```bash
 pip install -r requirements.txt
 ```

 ### 1. Audit dataset connectivity (Recommended)
 Run the diagnostic script to measure background spatial and structural data clustering before fitting any models.
-This script loops through all nested language subfolders, matches language entries with map coordinates, calculates individual density scores via the `pykdensity` package, and logs the weighted compound averages (κ) in the terminal:
+This script loops through all nested language subfolders, matches language entries with map coordinates, calculates individual density scores via the `pykdensity` package, and logs the weighted compound averages (κ) to the terminal:
 ```bash
 python calculate_connectivity.py
 ```